mrazvan22/website-academic/content/author/admin/_index.md

 I also have a keen interest in general machine learning and computational intelligence, in order to make computers perform intelligent tasks.
 Aside from research, at MIT I was also the president of the [Postdoctoral Association](https://pda.mit.edu/), working with the MIT administration to create a better research environment for postdocs.

 You can see a complete list of publications on my [Google Scholar](https://scholar.google.com/citations?hl=en&user=AzfoycUAAAAJ) page.
+See my academic job market research statement [here](files/RazvanMarinescu_ResearchStatement.pdf).

 My partner [Leilani Gilpin](http://people.csail.mit.edu/lgilpin/) is also a researcher in ML, and does fantastic work on ML Explainability using logical reasoning methods.
 See her publications [here](https://scholar.google.com/citations?user=UFT_ijYAAAAJ&hl=en).